 - Zlatko Šatović, PhD (University of Zagreb & CroP-BioDiv, Croatia): The Centre of Excellence for Biodiversity and Molecular Plant Breeding (CoE CroPBioDiv): Objectives and Activities.

-- A guest from Australia, Frank Rowland Dunshea, PhD should also give a lecture via video call: about Government, versity and Industry Co-investment in Agricultural Research – An Australian Perspective, but due to technical problems he faced in Australia that was not possible.
+- A guest from Australia, Frank Rowland Dunshea, PhD should also give a lecture via video call: about Government, a good office chair for home, versity and Industry Co-investment in Agricultural Research – An Australian Perspective, but due to technical problems he faced in Australia that was not possible.

 MEETING WITH REPRESENTATIVES OF RESEARCH INSTITUTIONS AND INDUSTRY REPRESENTATIVES

 The event was concluded with a meeting with industry and chambers’ representatives, moderated by the Project Manager Antoaneta G. Kuhar, PhD (KIS).
-After a short presentation of project’s activities, industry representatives were invited to present shortly the companies they are coming from and outline challenges and their vision for cooperation in the activities of the second phase of the project SLO-ACE.
+After a short presentation of project’s activities, an affordable cleaning service industry representatives were invited to present shortly the companies they are coming from and outline challenges and their vision for cooperation in the activities of the second phase of the project SLO-ACE.